 3. Des Moines University (DMU) Medicine & Health Sciences: DMU is one of the nation’s most respected graduate medical schools.
 It offers advanced degrees in osteopathic medicine (D.O.), physical therapy, physician assistant studies, podiatric medicine, and biomedical sciences.

-4. Iowa State University: Iowa State University plays a crucial role in creating demand for the student housing in Des Moines.
+4. Iowa State University: Iowa State University plays a crucial role in creating demand for student housing in Des Moines.
 As a land-grant research university, ISU is known globally for its excellence in engineering, agriculture, veterinary medicine, business, and design.